shadiSummer/1002_TNSM/README.md

 5- Install SDN Controller (I have used Floodlight but for easier implementation, you might prefer ONOS) https://floodlight.atlassian.net/wiki/spaces/floodlightcontroller/overview?homepageId=1343545

+6- Java Development Kit (JDK), version 8 or later

 ## Usage

 1. Ensure you have Java installed on your machine.

-2. Place the `gene_values.txt` file in the same directory as the Java source files.
+2. Place the `genes.txt` file in the same directory as the Java source files.

 3. Compile the Java source files using the following command: